discord-userdoccers/discord-userdoccers/README.md

 This means this documentation is focused on the API as it is used by non-bot users, namely with user and bearer authentication tokens. **Most bot-only endpoints that are not usable with user/bearer tokens are generally out of scope and will not be documented here.**

-### ⚠️ Note
+> [!IMPORTANT]
+> The success of this project depends on the community's contributions.
+If you have any knowledge of the Discord API, please consider contributing to this project.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

+> [!NOTE]
-This documentation is not affiliated with or endorsed by Discord in any way.
+> This documentation is not affiliated with or endorsed by Discord in any way.
 It is a community effort to document the API as it is used by regular user accounts, and is not an official source of information.

 **This is a very early work-in-progress.
 [Contributions](/CONTRIBUTING.md) are welcome!**